Worlingham Marshes Nature Reserve

 About the reserve

-A missing piece of the Suffolk Broads landscape for wildlife and people, Worlingham Marshes is at the very beginning of its journey from a private grazing marsh to a nature reserve.
+A missing piece of the Suffolk Broads landscape for wildlife and people, Worlingham Marshes is at the very beginning of its journey from a private grazing marsh to a nature reserve dedicated to wildlife.

-Located just north of the village of Worlingham within the Lower Waveney Valley, the reserve is in a unique position within the Broads National Park where we can extend the impact of our work downstream at Castle Marshes and Carlton Marshes.
-By securing Worlingham Marshes for nature, we take another big step towards our ambition to create a vast wildlife corridor from Lowestoft to the source of the River Waveney at our Redgrave & Lopham Fen nature reserve.
+Located just north of the village of Worlingham, within the Lower Waveney Valley, the reserve occupies a unique position within the Broads National Park, where we can extend the impact of our work downstream at Castle Marshes and Carlton Marshes.

-The land that has become Worlingham Marshes was previous privately-owned used for grazing on the marshes and wildfowling in the wet woodland, and with the fen, scrub, dykes and foot drains - as well as the River Waveney on the northern boundary - there is ample opportunity for us to extend wildlife-rich habitats, create new wetland features, and to restore a classic Broadland landscape.
+The land that has become Worlingham Marshes was previous privately owned and used grazing and wildfowling.
+With fen, scrub, dykes and foot drains - as well as the River Waveney on the northern boundary - there is ample opportunity for us to extend the wildlife-rich habitats, create new wetland features, and to restore the historic Broadland landscape.

-Since securing the land in the winter of 2023, we have already seen a thrilling array of wildlife including kingfisher, merlin, short-eared owl, marsh harrier, otter, and grass snake - giving us a sense of the potential the reserve has for wildlife.
+Since securing the land, we have already began to see a thrilling array of wildlife including kingfisher, merlin, short-eared owl, marsh harrier, otter, grass snake, butterflies and dragonflies - giving us a glimpse of the reserve's incredible potential for wildlife.